-During construction the contractor shall clean up and grade the work area to eliminate concentration of runoff, maintain or replace (if determined by the Engineer) the erosion and sediment control items.
-Areas where erosion control blanket or mulch is defective will be repaired immediately.
+During construction the contractor shall clean upon and grade the work area to eliminate concentration of runoff at the close of each working day.
+Maintain or replace (if specified by the Engineer) erosion control items.
+Areas of erosion control blanket which fail shall be repaired immediately.

-All maintenance of erosion control system will be the responsibility of the contractor.
-All locations where equipment enter and exit the construction site shall be inspected periodically.
-Inspection of these areas shall be made at least once every 7 days and within 24 hours of the end of a storm greater than 0.5 inches of rainfall or equivalent snowfall.
+All maintenance of erosion control systems will be the responsibility of the contractor.
+All locations where vehicles enter and exit the construction site and all other areas subject to erosion should also be inspected periodically.
+Inspection of these areas shall be made at least once every seven days and within 24 hours of the end of a storm that is 0.5 inches or greater rainfall, or equivalent snowfall.